-- The liabilities and deferred inflows of the Technical College of the Lowcountry exceeded its total assets and deferred outflows at June 30, 2019 by \$5.3 million (deficit). - The College's net position has decreased \$0.9 million from the prior fiscal year to (\$5.3 million). - The College's total liabilities increased by \$1.8 million from the prior year due to increases in unearned revenues. - The College experienced a net operating loss of \$12 million as reported in the statement of Revenues, Expenses, and Changes in Net Position.
-The operating loss was offset by non-operating revenues from federal grants as well as state and local appropriations of \$10.6 million, and State Capital funding of \$0.5 million. - Operating revenues increased by \$0.9 million for the year due to increases in tuition and fees and state grant revenues.
+- The College's net position has remained consistent from the prior fiscal year at (\$5.3 million). - The liabilities and deferred inflows of the Technical College of the Lowcountry exceeded total assets and deferred outflows at June 30, 2020 by \$5.3 million (deficit). - The College's total liabilities increased by \$1.9 million from the prior year due to increases in unearned revenues. - The College experienced a net operating loss of \$13.1 million as reported in the Statement of Revenues, Expenses, and Changes in Net Position.
+The operating loss was offset by non-operating revenues from federal grants as well as state and local appropriations of \$12.2 million, and Capital funding of \$0.9 million. - Operating revenues decreased by \$0.2 million for the year due to decreases in other revenues.